Switching From Paper Tickets to Hop

 When you check out, you can load $5 or more onto your card.
 When you’re ready to reload, you can add money using the website, app or phone hotline, or you can reload with cash at the store.

 Albertsons and Safeway stores no longer sell traditional paper fares.
-Fred Meyer, QFC and WinCo stores will continue selling paper fares until October 2018 — by October 15, they will exclusively sell and reload Hop cards.
-Paper fares for LIFT paratransit will still be available.
+Stores such as Albertsons, Fred Meyer, New Seasons, QFC, Safeway and WinCo stopped selling traditional paper fares in 2018.
+Paper fares for LIFT paratransit are still available.

 I buy my fare on the bus or from the ticket machine

-You will still be able to buy your fare on the bus using cash.
-(You’ll get a paper transfer like before.)
-This summer, ticket machines at MAX stations are switching to exclusively sell 2½-hour and 1-day Hop tickets — these are similar to the paper fares they sell today, but they must be tapped on a Hop reader every time you board or transfer.
+Note that all ticket machines now exclusively sell 2½-hour and 1-day Hop tickets — these are similar to the paper fares they sell today, but they have electronics inside and must be tapped on a Hop reader every time you board or transfer.

 I buy my fare from the TriMet Ticket Office

-Our ticket office in Pioneer Square will continue selling traditional paper tickets and passes for the time being.
-You can also buy and reload all types of Hop cards here, and our staff is happy to help set you up and answer any questions you have.
+Our ticket office in Pioneer Square stopped selling paper fares on June 1, 2019*.
+You can buy and reload all types of Hop cards there, and our staff are happy to help set you up and answer any questions you have.